Relationship, Sex & Education (RSHE)

 - Be delivered by competent professionals who understand the Church’s teaching.

-In January 2021, school opened the parental consultation process for RHSE.
+In January 2021, school opened the parental consultation process for RSHE.
 Please click on the link below to read the Parent Consultation letter which gives details on how to take part in this important process.

 Letters & Correspondence: